Vajram-And-Ravi

 Course Time

-2:30 PM to 05:00 PM
+02:30 PM to 05:00 PM

 Sociology Optional Coaching

-About UPSC Sociology Optional
+UPSC Sociology Optional Coaching

 Sociology is considered one of the most popular optional subjects of UPSC CSE.
 Sociology is an interdisciplinary discipline.
-It covers the major themes of General Studies Paper-1 and offers a more comprehensive view of social issues .
+It covers the major themes of General Studies Paper-1 and offers a more comprehensive view of social issues.
 It has a clear and precise syllabus with overlapping themes with General Studies Paper 1 and 2.
 Sociology has been one of the highest-scoring subjects over the years.
-Lots of quality study material and Expert Guidance are available on this subject and students can have easy access to them.
+Lots of quality study material and Expert Guidance are available on this subject, and students can have easy access to them.

 Paper 1 of Sociology Optional deals with Key Sociological ideas, theories and research methods in Sociology.
-Paper 2 largely covers in-depth, comprehensive understanding of Indian Societies, including Caste, Kinship, religion, Politics and an understanding of social Institutions, Public policies, Demography, Social Problems and Social Changes.
+Paper 2 largely covers in-depth, comprehensive understanding of Indian Societies, including Caste, Kinship, Religion, Politics and an understanding of social Institutions, Public policies, Demography, Social Problems and Social Changes.

 Our classes prioritize clear and concise explanations over rote dictation, ensuring that students develop a deep understanding of sociological concepts and are well-prepared to tackle diverse questions in the exam.
 We offer meticulously curated study material that is concise, well-researched, and exam-ready, covering the entire syllabus comprehensively and in a timely manner.

-Features of Sociology Optional Subject Programme
+Sociology Optional Subject Programme Features

 • Class Schedule: 2.5-hour sessions, 6 days a week.